(Cabernet Sauvignon 85%, Cabernet Franc 7%, Merlot 6% & Malbec 2%)

 Philosophie, is a brave endeavour in which we attempt to marry the mind, the heart and the soil as we celebrate the diversity of Vondeling.

-THE STORY BEHIND THE WINE
+THE STORY BEHIND THE LABEL

 Each vineyard is carefully assessed at the end of the growing season and attentively pruned during the winter months.
 At bud burst, any shoots which develop poorly are immediately removed.
 This ensures that the remaining shoots have plenty of energy to grow sturdy, fertile flowers and facilitate uniform berry set.

 Cold soaking is done at 6 degrees Celsius for a period of 5 days.
-Cold soaking is a process which promotes partial degradation of the grape cell wall, to allow the gentle extraction of the fruit flavours and aromatics located just below the surface of the skin.
+Cold soaking is a process which promotes partial degradation of the grape cell wall, to allow the gentle extraction of fruit flavours and aromatics located just below the surface of the skin.
 Subtle tannin extraction protects these delicate flavours and promotes colour stability.

 As the berries slowly come to room temperature, ambient yeast populations commence a spontaneous fermentation.
 This natural fermentation, by multiple wild yeast strains, is preferable, as it will ensure that the wine has complexity and character.